 Stopping heroin use will lead to withdrawal symptoms.
 These symptoms are often uncomfortable and can be dangerous when not supervised by trained professionals.
-Read more about the withdrawal process below.
+Read more about the heroin withdrawal process to understand the signs, symptoms, and dangers.

 Causes of Heroin Addiction Withdrawal